PE Curriculum Mapping & Planning

 – Impact: Pupil outcomes and information retention.

-The PE Planning Curriculum map links with all our lesson plans to ensure high quality PE can be delivered, with appropriate levels of progression, throughout a child’s primary school life.
+The PE Planning Curriculum mapping links with all our lesson plans to ensure high quality PE can be delivered, with appropriate levels of progression, throughout a child’s primary school life.
 Please find the documents here… A Full PE Curriculum Archives – PE Planning

 “Physical literacy the movement, confidence, physical competence, knowledge and understanding to value and take responsibility for engagement in physical activities for life.”
 (The International Physical Literacy Association, May 2014)